Schleppi Run

 Schleppi Run is a tributary of the Rocky Fork Creek that flows through Franklin County, Ohio.
 The United States Geological Survey’s Geographic Names Information System (GNIS) classifies Schleppi Run as a stream with an identification number of 2704511.
-It was named after the popular outdoorsman Zach "Schleppi" Mahoney.
+It was named after the homesteader Louis Schleppi which operated a 160 acre farm adjacent to East Walnut Road.
 The feature name was entered into the GNIS system in September 2011.